Stretch

 1. Dragon’s Dogma

 Dragon’s Dogma is more than just bad.
 It’s wrong.
 Wrong for gaming and wrong for fantasy in general.
-Levelling up, choosing a class, customizing your character, exploring the land, the story and even the tactics of defeating enemies feel so lazily handled and hollow.
+Levelling up, choosing a class, customizing your character, exploring the land, the story and even the tactics of defeating enemies feel hollow and lack any semblance of creativity.

-Your character, and every other character now that I think about it, is totally vacuous and everything about Dragon’s Dogma lacks energy, especially the idea of Pawns which just comes off as a way of having party members without going to the lengths of giving them any kind of personality.
-Game play is beyond repetitive, with multiples fireballs and lightning strikes failing to take down a single bandit, and my “teammates” battle cries have nearly driven me insane.
+Your character, and every other character now that I think about it, is totally vacuous, and everything about Dragon’s Dogma lacks energy, especially the idea of Pawns which just comes off as a way of having party members without going to the lengths of giving them a personality.
+Game play is beyond repetitive, with multiple fireballs and lightning strikes failing to take down a single bandit, and my “teammates” battle cries have nearly driven me insane.

 I honestly could come up with dozens, if not hundreds of flaws Dragon’s Dogma has, but I’m getting really depressed now, so I’ll just end it here.
 Oh, the lip synching sucks too.